Smolensk Nuclear Power Plant: Safety systems and environmental impact

 All the units are equipped with emergency response systems, which can prevent release of radioactive material into the environment even in case of serious accident; for example breakage of pipes in the reactor cooling circuit.
 The reactor cooling circuit is housed in hermetic reinforced concrete boxes that can withstand a pressure of 4.5 kgf/cm2.
-Also part of the emergency response system are special steam condensers which have a 3000 m2 capacity.
+Also part of the emergency response system are special steam condensers which have a 3000 m^3 capacity.
 Smolensk NPP has special systems that will be able to remove heat from the reactor even in case of the plant’s complete loss of electrical power.
 The environment radiation control sub-system conducts round-the-clock monitoring of a 30-km zone around the station, with the help of sensors installed all over the area which can detect abnormal radioactivity levels in, water, soil, plants and agricultural produce consumed by the local population.
-The findings of independent experts from the State Sanitary Inspection and the State Hydro-meteorological Committee say that the radiation background at Smolensk Nuclear Power Plant and in the nearby area is consistent with background radiation.
+The findings of independent experts from the State Sanitary Inspection (liquidated in the beginning of the 1950s) and the State Hydro-meteorological Committee say that the radiation background at Smolensk NPP and in the nearby area is consistent with background radiation.
 Hence, Smolensk NPP is an ecologically friendly facility having no significant radiological or chemical effect on the population and the environment.
 The key goal set by the Smolensk NPP is to reduce the risk of incidents that may have negative effect on the personnel and the environment.
-All the measures provided for by the safety enhancement concept of "Rosenergoatom" Concern are aimed at reducing the risk of incidents at the REA NPPs.
+All the measures provided for by the safety enhancement concept of "Rosenergoatom".
+Concerns are aimed at reducing the risk of incidents at the REA NPPs.
 The safety declaration of Smolensk NPP says that the plant seeks to become the safest NPP in Russia.

+Units

 Smolensk II Nuclear Power Station

 As the older RBMK units begin to be removed from service due to age, they are being replaced by modern VVER type reactors.
-The three sites (Kursk I, Leningrad I, Smolensk I) which all consist of 3+ RBMK reactors are going to be replaced with VVER-1200 units at Leningrad and VVER-TOI units at Smolensk and Kursk.
-The three RBMK reactors are expected to remain in operation until the new reactors are operational.
+The three sites (Kursk I, Leningrad I, Smolensk I) which all consist of 3+ RBMK reactors are going to be replaced with VVER-1200 units at Leningrad and VVER-TOI units at Smolensk (2 units are already in pre-construction phase with planned completion in 2033 - each rated at 1250 MW per unit - out of a total of 4 units announced) and Kursk.
+The three RBMK reactors are expected to remain in operation until the new reactors are commissioned.